mvniekerk/tokio-cron-scheduler/README.md

 Since 0.6

-Adds the Postgres metadata store, notification store (PostgresMetadataStore, PostgresNotificationStore).
-Use a Postgres database to store the metadata and notifications data.
+Adds the Postgres metadata store and notification store (PostgresMetadataStore, PostgresNotificationStore).
+Use a Postgres database to store the metadata and notification data.

 See [PostgreSQL docs](./postgres.md)